dleemiller/WordLlama/README.md

 ## What is it?

 WordLlama is a word embedding model that recycles components from large language models (LLMs) to create efficient and compact word representations (such as GloVe or Word2Vec).
-WordLlama begins by extracting the token embedding codebook from a state-of-the-art LLM (e.g., LLama3 70B).
+WordLlama begins by extracting the token embedding codebook from a state-of-the-art LLM (e.g., LLama3 70B), and training a small context-less model in a general purpose embedding framework.
+WordLlama improves on all MTEB benchmarks above word models like GloVe 300d, while being substantially smaller in size (16mb default model @ 256-dim).

 The key features of WordLlama include: